 If you aspire to hold an advanced or senior administrative and leadership role within education, achieving a PhD in Higher Education Administration, Educational Leadership, or Organizational Leadership degree could be a key qualification.

-Types of PhD in Higher Education Programs
+What are Types of PhDs in Higher Education Programs?

-There are different types of Higher Education graduate degrees, depending on one’s interests, vocational goals and academic requirements.
+There are different types of Higher Education graduate degree programs, depending on one’s interests, vocational goals and academic requirements.
 Some of the options include: Doctor of Philosophy in Education – Leadership in Higher Education, Ed.D. in Organizational Leadership with an emphasis on Higher Education Leadership, Doctor of Management – Private Sector Higher Education Leadership.

 Graduate schools with Higher Education Graduate Doctorate Programs

-PhD in Higher Education Programs
+What are PhD in Higher Education Programs?

-Higher Education PhD programs are oriented more toward theory and research than other doctorate degrees.
+Higher Education PhD programs are oriented more toward theory and research than other doctorate degree programs.
 A PhD in Educational Administration program might suit students who aim for a career in school administration, a school district or a statewide education system.
 This type of doctorate program may expose learners to theories on how to form educational policy, conduct research in Educational Administration, as well as prepare for a teaching position at a college or university.

 A typical PhD in Higher Education or Leadership curriculum, on the other hand, focuses on organizational theory in higher education, higher education and leadership, administration for higher learning students, development of curriculum and instruction, as well as the history and evolution or higher education administration.